andremacola/onyx-theme/README.md

 ## Composer

+- `composer install` inside theme folder to create the autoload and install dependencies
-  - `composer onyx-dump` inside theme folder to create the autoload
+- `composer onyx-dump` inside theme folder to dump the autoload

 ## Gulp